MKGitHub/UIPheonix/README.md

 * Build and make changes to your UI quickly in a snap.
 * Make your UI reusable.
 * Focus on creating your app, not fighting layout issues.
-* Minimal setup, minimal impact on your app, no dependencies, no pain but so much gain!
+* Minimal setup, minimal impact on your app, lightweight, no dependencies, no pain but so much gain!
-* Builds on top of collection views & table views, so you can easily mix and match, or revert at any time.
+* Builds on top of collection views & table views, so you can easily mix and match.
+* Does not replace Apple technologies with custom implementations, so you will always be safe and up-to-date, and you can easily revert at any time.
 * Demo apps provided for macOS, iOS and tvOS (Kung Fu!)

 ![OSScreenshots](https://raw.githubusercontent.com/MKGitHub/UIPheonix/master/Images/OSScreenshots.png)